Field Guide to the R Mixed Model Wilderness

 13.3 Contrasts using emmeans

-The pairs() function from emmeans package can be used to evaluate the pairwise comparison among treatment objects.
-The emmean object (m1, m2) will be passed through pairs() function which will provide a p-value adjustment equivalent to the Tukey test.
+The pairs() function from the emmeans package can be used to evaluate pairwise comparisons among treatment factors.
+The emmean object (m1, m2) will be passed through the pairs() function, which will provide a p-value adjustment equivalent to the Tukey test.

 pairs(m1, adjust = "tukey")